Democratising Knowledge Graphs

 Connect your Knowledge Graph to Large Language Models

 To facilitate the use of knowledge graphs in downstream tasks, we have developed a framework to connect knowledge graphs to large language models.
-This framework is called biochatter and is used in our web app ChatGSE.
+This framework is called BioChatter and is used in our web apps.
 See the links for more information.